parap/todo/Readme.md

 =============== TO DO ================

+- add annotation for tasks to display on mouse hover

 - add "weekly tasks only" mode - display all weekly tasks

 - add "monthly tasks only" mode - display all monthly tasks